How to be part of the YAS

 The Youth Activist Series does just that – it works to make sure young people are at the centre of what we do.
 It amplifies the voices of young people and it equips and empowers the participants to change the world around them.

-Our YAS program is an opportunity and a platform to create change, develop valuable skills, forge lifelong friendships and channel their passion for gender justice campaigning and speaking truth to power.
+Our YAS program is an opportunity and a platform to create change, develop valuable skills, forge lifelong friendships and channel your passion for gender justice campaigning and speaking truth to power.

-What do the YAS do?
+What do Youth Activists do?

-The Youth Activists bring their passion, skills and lived experiences to the issues Plan International Australia advocates for.
+Youth Activists bring their passion, skills and lived experiences to the issues Plan International Australia advocates for.

-The YAS provides a platform for young people to learn more about global issues surrounding gender justice, and presents a space where they can build their capacity and advocate and campaign with young people all over the world.
+The YAS provides a platform for young people to learn more about global issues surrounding climate and gender justice, and presents a space where they can build their capacity and advocate and campaign with young people all over the world.
 The purpose of YAS is to give participants the chance to drive real change that is informed by their voices and solutions.

-Over the years, the YAS have achieved incredible things.
+Over the years, the YAS have achieved incredible things

 Plan International Australia’s Youth Activists were involved in co-designing the Free to Be crowd-mapping tool, rallying participation in the research and adding girls’ voices to the national conversation about our right to live safely in our cities.
 Advocating for girls and young women’s safety, the YAS engaged with numerous power holders and stakeholders to push for change and implement the recommendations they wanted to see from the Unsafe in the City report.